lizmat/articles/5to6-introduction.md

 translated to 12 languages, allowing over 3 billion people to get an introduction to Perl 6 in their native language.
 The [Perl 6 Weekly](https://p6weekly.wordpress.com) reports on all things Perl 6 every week, and has been doing so in this form for the past 4.5 years.
+And a [Perl 6 IDE](https://commaide.com) is now in (paid) BETA, with a (free) Community Release planned for 2019.

 Using Perl 5 features in Perl 6
 -------------------------------